How to make flower ice cubes also known as: what to do when the flowers are taking over.

 - Garden snips or kitchen shears for cutting off the flower stems

-- Distilled Water (Boiled twice and cooled before using, approximately two cups)
+- Distilled Water (Boiled twice and cooled before using, approximately three cups)

 - Edible flowers (pansies or roses are a good choice if you don't have nasturtiums)